DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/10 Enable Additional Views.md

 * [Custom](/Documentation/Guide/Widgets/Scheduler/Views/Customize_Individual_Views/).

-Use the views option to specify the following views: "day", "week", "month", and "timelineWeek".
-We will display the "week" view by default.
+Use the [views](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/) option to specify the following views: "day", "week", "month", and "timelineWeek".
+We will display the *"week"* view instead of the default *"day"* one.
 For this, set the [currentView](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#currentView) option to *"week"*.

 ---
 ##### jQuery